-We're Liverpool Guild of Students, your students' union.
-We are committed to improving and developing the lives of all University of Liverpool students from application to graduation.
-Sitting at the heart of campus we are ready to open the doors to all the possibilities to enrich your University experience.
+Welcome to Campus - we're Liverpool Guild of Students, your students' union.
+We are committed to improving and developing the lives of all University of Liverpool students from application to graduation and there's lots of things you can get involved in - both online and offline along the way.